nightbot/docs/control-panel/commands.md

 - *Cooldown* - Time minimum amount of time between command uses (to prevent the command from spamming the chat)

+- *Alias* - If the command you're making is supposed to call another command, specify the other command here.
+Note that the input passed to the listed alias is the message.
+To capture user input, you'd need to place [variables](https://docs.nightbot.tv/commands/variables) in the message (like `$(query)`).

 ### Removing and Editing Existing Commands

 The control panel makes it a breeze to edit and delete existing custom commands.
 On the commands page, a list of created custom commands will be shown in a table.
 Under the actions column are buttons for editing and deleting commands.